robson-66/nouveKDEGray-smplayer/README.md

-# nouveKDEGray icon theme for SMPlayer
+# nouveKDEGray theme for SMPlayer

 Installation:
 =============